Political Science 1010 - American National Government » Spring 2021 » Module V

 Of all the court cases in the United States, the majority are handled __________.

-B. by the US Supreme Court
+A. by the US Supreme Court

-C. by the US district courts
+B. by the circuit courts

-D. by the circuit courts
+D. by the US district courts

 Question #17